teresitaya/doc-site/src/app/docs/onboarding-process/frontend-onboarding/index.md

 ### Onboarding Process for New Frontend Developer

 Welcome to the team!
-We're excited to have you on board as a new frontend developer.
+We're excited to have you on board as a new Frontend Developer.
 This document will guide you through the onboarding process and help you set up your local development environment with the necessary tools and preconditions.

 #### Pre-Onboarding Checklist
 Before you start, ensure you have the following: